 We've all gotten used to Amazon's same-day shipping and 2-day delivery times.
-While it's great on the receiving end, living up to those expectations for a two-person company is daunting.
-All of the enclosures are manufactured and packed by hand in an actual Greensboro NC garage by 3D printing enthusiasts just like yourself, not made in a factory overseas and stored in regional warehouses.
+While it's great on the receiving end, living up to those expectations for a small company is daunting.
+The enclosures are manufactured and packed by hand in an actual Greensboro NC garage by 3D printing enthusiasts just like yourself, not made in a factory overseas and stored in regional warehouses.

 The problem is twofold.
 First, we don't have sales staff sitting around to negotiate discounts and generate codes.
 Every minute we have to spend answering questions about discounts is a minute not spent on designing new enclosures, improving existing ones, and getting orders out the door.

 The other problem is those large discounts are offered on Chinese-made products with huge profit margins.
 They take an item that costs $5 to make, offer 25% discounts and free shipping and they can still get a 75% profit margin.

 On the other hand, our niche products are made in the US from premium US-made acrylic and filament and cut on an industrial US-made laser.
 They come with support and a 30-day money-back guarantee, priced at the minimum we can charge and still make enough money to come out with new models.

 But what about schools, libraries, non-profits, and a host of other customers who would like discounts?
 Sorry, but we have priced the products as low as we can and still stay in business.
 Selling things at cost is not a good business model!

 In conclusion, sorry, we don't do business like big brands.
 Maybe someday we'll hire a marketing consultant, but for now, we'll have to make do shipping a premium product at a fair price.